metriport/metriport/packages/packages/api/README.md

 #### Devices API

-To use the Medical API, create a new instance of the `MetriportDevicesApi` class:
+To use the Devices API, create a new instance of the `MetriportDevicesApi` class:

 ```ts
 import { MetriportDevicesApi } from "@metriport/api";